 Concentrations of credit risk and significant customers.
-Our cash, cash equivalents and accounts receivable are potentially subject to concentration of credit risk.
+Our cash, cash equivalents and accounts receivable are subject to concentration of credit risk.
 Cash and cash equivalents may be redeemable upon demand and are maintained with several financial institutions that management believes are of high credit quality and therefore bear minimal credit risk.
-The Company seeks to mitigate its credit risks by spreading such risks across multiple counterparties and monitoring the risk profile of these counterparties.
+We seek to mitigate our credit risks by spreading such risks across multiple counterparties and monitoring the risk profile of these counterparties.
 Our accounts receivable are derived from revenue earned from customers located in the U.S. and internationally.
-Credit risk with respect to accounts receivable is generally diversified due to the large number of entities comprising our customer base and their dispersion across many different industries and geographies.
-We perform regular credit evaluations of our customers' financial conditions, and requiring collateral, such as letters of credit and bank guarantees, in certain circumstances.
+Credit risk with respect to accounts receivable is largely diversified, due to the large number of entities comprising our customer base and their dispersion across many different industries and geographies.
+We also mitigate collection risks from our customers by performing regular credit evaluations of our customers' financial conditions, and require collateral, such as letters of credit and bank guarantees, in certain circumstances.

-We sell our products through our direct sales force, manufacturers' representatives and distributors.
-Two customers accounted for 17% and 11%, respectively, of our net accounts receivable balance at April 29, 2012 and these same two customers accounted for 15% and 10%, respectively, of our net accounts receivable balance at October 30, 2011.
-For the fiscal quarter and two fiscal quarters ended April 29, 2012, one customer represented 16% and 17% of net revenue, respectively.
-For the fiscal quarter and two fiscal quarters ended May 1, 2011, no single customer represented 10% or more of net revenue.
+We sell our products through our direct sales force, distributors and manufacturers' representatives.
+One customer accounted for 20% of our net accounts receivable balance at May 5, 2013.
+One customer accounted for 32% of our net accounts receivable balance at October 28, 2012.
+For the fiscal quarter ended May 5, 2013, two customers represented 16% and 10% of our net revenue, respectively, and for the two fiscal quarters ended May 5, 2013, one customer represented 18% of our net revenue.
+For the fiscal quarter and two fiscal quarters ended April 29, 2012, one customer represented 16% and 17% of our net revenue, respectively.